How to configure your environment for Lambda scaling

 # Changes to your AWS account

 Next, you'll need to make some changes to your AWS account to support a high level of Lambda scaling.
 It's important to note that these changes need to be done in each region where you want to use a high level of Lambda scaling.
-So, if you have one project in eu-west-1
+So, if you have one project in eu-west-1 and another in us-east-1, you need to apply these changes to both regions.

-# Raise your Lambda concurrency quota
+# Raise your account concurrency limit

 The request might take a few days, and AWS support might ask you a few questions.
 If you're not sure how to answer any of them, you can contact Ymir support and we'll help you.